Artificial intelligence at its best! The Rescue competition mirrors the real life use of robots that rescue people from life-threatening situations.

 There are three divisions of the Rescue Line challenge, each with slightly different rules and levels of difficulty.

-The primary division is the entry-level division for RoboCup Rescue Line.
+The Primary Division is the intermediate division for RoboCup Rescue Line for Primary School aged students.
 All members of the team must be in primary school.

-The Secondary division is the mid-level division for RoboCup Rescue Line.
-Robots compete on the same field as the Primary Rescue and play under the same rules, however, when Secondary Rescue teams reach the chemical spill they need to find “the victim” and control it (contain or lift) and then manoeuvre it out of the chemical spill.
-Finally they need to save the robot and exit the chemical spill from where they entered.
+The Secondary division is next level up-level division for RoboCup Rescue Line.
+Robots compete on the same field as the Primary Rescue Line and play under the same rules, however, when Secondary Rescue teams reach the chemical spill they need to find “the victim” and control it (contain or grab) and then maneuver it out of the chemical spill, rather than simply push out of the spill area.

 The open division is suitable for experienced primary and secondary students.
 Robots use the same tiles as Primary/Secondary Rescue, however, this time the robots can encounter some extra tiles including the challenging “gridlock”.
 Once in the chemical spill, the Open Rescue robot is required to find and lift the victim out to the safety of a raised platform.
 Finally they need to save the robot and exit the chemical spill from where they entered.
 A true test of a robot designers ability!